Vumerity (diroximel fumarate)

 - Stomach pain or indigestion

-Vumerity can cause rare but serious side effects, including:1-3
+Vumerity can also cause rare but serious side effects, including:1-3

 - Allergic reactions including welts and hives